elc45/fisher-hmc-paper/main.typ

 programming libraries like Stan and PyMC.
 However, the performance of HMC depends critically on the parameterization of the posterior space, often framed in terms of a “mass matrix” that defines an inner product on this space.
-Properly tuning this parameterization is crucial for efficient sampling, yet achieving optimal performance remains a challenging task, particularly for posterior distributions with complex geometries, such as those that exhibit strong correlations or funnel-like structures.
+Properly tuning this parameterization is crucial for efficient sampling, but achieving optimal performance remains a challenging task, particularly for posterior distributions with complex geometries, such as those that exhibit strong correlations or funnel-like structures.